-- Sliding Door Track: BHMA A156.6; fabricated from 0.050-inch- (1.3-mm-) thick stainless Α. steel; with manufacturer's standard machine or self-tapping screw fasteners. - Basis-of-Design Product: Subject to compliance with requirements, provide product 1. indicated on specification schedule below and in drawing door schedule or comparable product by one of the following: - Schlage a. - b.
-Burns Manufacturing Incorporated. - IVES Hardware; an Ingersoll-Rand company.
-C. - Stanley Hardware d.
+- A. Sliding Door Track: BHMA A156.6; fabricated from 0.050-inch- (1.3-mm-) thick stainless steel; with manufacturer's standard machine or self-tapping screw fasteners. - 1.
+Basis-of-Design Product: Subject to compliance with requirements, provide product indicated on specification schedule below and in drawing door schedule or comparable product by one of the following: - a.
+Schlage - b.
+Burns Manufacturing Incorporated. - c.
+IVES Hardware; an Ingersoll-Rand company. - d.
+Stanley Hardware